Purpose of Ruling 59-60 for Business Appraisal

 - Nature and history of enterprise from inception

-- Condition and outlook of specific industry, economic climate, earning capacity and ability to pay dividends
+- Condition and outlook of a specific industry, economic climate, earning capacity and ability to pay dividends

 - The stock’s current book value, stock sales, and size of stock block current in the valuation report